lecode-official/deepl-dotnet/documentation/translating-text.md

 ## Translating Simple Text

 The `DeepLClient.TranslateAsync(string, ...)` family of methods can be used to translate texts.
-At the bare minimum, the text that is to be translated and the target language have to be specified.
+At a bare minimum, the text that is to be translated and the target language have to be specified.
 Below you find a table with all possible arguments.
 All methods return a `Translation` object, which contains the translated text (`Text`) as well as the source language (`DetectedSourceLanguage`).
 The source language either reflects the source language specified as an argument or it is the language that the translation engine inferred from the source text.

 | Parameter | Type | Optional | Description |
 |-----------|------|:--------:|-------------|